neurosnap/robodux/README.md

 }

 const counter = robodux<number, CounterActions, State>({
-  slice: 'counter', // slice is optional could be blank '' or left out completely
+  slice: 'counter', // action types created by robodux will be prefixed with slice, e.g. { type: 'countr/increment' }
   initialState: 0,
   actions: {
     increment: (state) => state + 1,  // state is type cast as a number from the supplied slicestate type